 We provided and maintain landscaping at Montrose Circle.

 We helped fund, launch and promote the publication of two books on the history of South Orange written by MPHDA member and past president, Naoma Welk.

 MPHDA sponsors an annual picnic for members to meet and socialize with fellow residents.

 The Annual Meeting is an opportunity to meet and engage with board members and discuss issues of importance to the residents of Montrose Park.

 MPHDA monthly board meetings are open to members to present issues for consideration by the association.

-MPHDA organizes House and Garden tours of select houses in the district.
+MPHDA organizes historic walking tours of the district.

 If you like where you live, support our efforts to preserve and enhance the neighborhood.